 (NCRA) STRONG Committee

 The STRONG Committee was created to achieve the resources and boots-on-the-ground information that can be utilized to fight the proliferation of electronic recording in the most effective way.
-The STRONG Committee has been mobilized to promote stenographic captioning and court reporting as the best means to maintain the accuracy and integrity of the record.
+The STRONG Committee has been mobilized to promote stenographic court reporting and captioning as the best means to maintain the accuracy and integrity of the record.

 The Student/Teacher Committee develops both the student sessions and the teacher workshops for the Annual Convention.
 This committee also creates and solicits content for NCRA’s online student newsletter.
 Members work with other committees to keep students involved as they graduate and enter the profession.